fbpx Skip to content

 Can nominators save their nomination draft and come back to it?

-Yes.
+During Step 2: Nominee Submission, nominees can save their progress.
 Submittable auto-saves your progress as you go.
 You can return to the saved draft of your work in your Submittable account to submit at a later time.

 Can nominators edit a nomination after it has been submitted?